ibadami/table_segmentation/README.md

 repo extends the same license.

 ### Setup
-To run the code, first setup a conda environment using the `environment.yml` file

-`conda env create -f environment.yml`
+1. To run the code, first setup a conda environment using the `environment.yml` file `conda env create -f environment.yml`

-Alternatively, you can create conda env first and then install the requirements manually from the list on `environment.yml` file.
+(Alternatively, you can create conda env first and then install the requirements manually from the list on `environment.yml` file.
-`conda create -n tabletopseg python=3.9 anaconda`
+`conda create -n tabletopseg python=3.9 anaconda`)

-Activate the conda environment using:
+2. Activate the conda environment using:
 `conda activate tabletopseg`

-Install [pytorch](https://pytorch.org/get-started/locally/) and other torch libs in conda environment `pip3 install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio==0.8.1 -f https://download.pytorch.org/whl/torch_stable.html`
+3. Install [pytorch](https://pytorch.org/get-started/locally/) and other torch libs in conda environment `pip3 install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio==0.8.1 -f https://download.pytorch.org/whl/torch_stable.html`
 Please refer to pytorch installation if your OS is not linux.

-For creating videos, you must have ffmpeg installed on your machine:
+4. For creating videos, you must have ffmpeg installed on your machine.
-To install ffmpeg run:
-`sudo apt install ffmpeg`
+To install ffmpeg run: `sudo apt install ffmpeg`

 Note: there are certain other dependencies that are already present in my machine and hence not actively installed during this project.